jroucheton/cloud-best-practices/README.md

 ## Create pipelines as multi branch project
-Pipelines should be created as multi branch project.
+Pipelines should be created as [multibranch project](https://jenkins.io/doc/book/pipeline/multibranch/).

 **Benefits:**
-* Pipelines are created automatically for each banches.
+* Jenkins automatically discovers, manages and executes Pipelines for branches which contain a Jenkinsfile in source control.

 ## Pipeline as code
-Pipelines should be coded through the Jenkinsfile and stored into the source code repository.
+Pipelines should be coded using a [Jenkinsfile](https://jenkins.io/doc/book/pipeline/jenkinsfile) and stored into the source code repository.

 **Benefits:**
-* Configuration is located in a single place which is easier for maintenance.
-Nothing configured though Jenkins.
+* Code review/iteration on the Pipeline.
+* Audit trail for the Pipeline.
+* Single source of truth for the Pipeline, which can be viewed and edited by multiple members of the project.
-* History is available thanks to the source code repository.
+* History available thanks to the source code repository.
-* Pipeline as code means pipeline as you want!
-Your dreams becomes reals.
+* Pipeline as code means pipeline as you want...
+Your dreams becomes reals!

 ## Pipeline as declarative
-Pipeline should be coded as much in a declarative way as possible.
+Pipeline should be coded as [declarative](https://jenkins.io/doc/book/pipeline/syntax).

 **Benefits:**
 * Pipeline as delarative is more human readable.